DS200 Demo Video

-In compliance with the Help America Vote Act of 2002 and the Florida Statutes, Walton County uses a blended voting tabulation system in each polling place consisting of an AccuVote-OS (Optical Scan) vote tabulator and an AccuVote-TSX (Touch Screen) vote tabulator.
-Both the AccuVote-OS and AccuVote-TSX units have undergone rigorous testing by independent testing laboratories, the Federal Election Assistance Commission, and the Florida Department of State, Division of Elections and have been found to satisfy the federal and state certification and acceptance requirements.
-Both types of tabulators provide a verifiable audit trail and audit log account for every activity performed during an election on the units.
+In compliance with the Help America Vote Act of 2002 and the Florida Statutes, Walton County uses a blended voting tabulation system in each polling place consisting of a DS200 vote tabulator and digital scanner and an AutoMARK ballot marking voter assistance terminal.
+Both the DS200 and AutoMARK units have undergone rigorous testing by independent testing laboratories, the Federal Election Assistance Commission, and the Florida Department of State, Division of Elections and have been found to satisfy the federal and state certification and acceptance requirements.
+The DS200 tabulator provides a verifiable audit trail and audit log account for every activity performed during an election on the unit.
 In addition, every machine to be used in an election is rigorously tested for logic and accuracy before being used, and a random sample of ballots are manually audited after the election to certify that the machines correctly tabulated the ballots (refer to Chapter 101 Florida Statutes).
-The AccuVote-TSX is available to voters needing visual and/or audio assistance while voting.
-The AccuVote-TSX is capable of allowing a voter to hear the ballot read to them, and gives the voter the option of selecting their choices using a keypad.
+The AutoMARK unit is available to voters needing visual and/or audio assistance while marking their paper ballot.
+The AutoMARK unit is capable of allowing a voter to hear the ballot read to them, and gives the voter the option of selecting their choices using a keypad or touch screen.
 The ballot can be hidden for privacy and secrecy as well.
+Once the voter has made their choices, the voter can choose to have the AutoMARK unit fill in the ovals on the paper ballot for them.

 For more details on the tabulation equipment, follow the links below: